Admission for International Students

 - Identification card or official letter from the insurance company

-- 6 month coverage (no month to month coverage)
+- 1 year of coverage (no month to month coverage)